jakerdingler/CS111/README.md

 CS111
 =====

-Projects, Homeworks, and Practice Problems in Intro to Computer Science
+The Projects, Homeworks, and any extra practice I have done in my Intro to Computer Science course to display my classroom experience.